GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Success Criteria

-- When you ask the agent what the current date is, it returns today's date (it's okay if the UI shows it formatted differently).
+- When you ask the agent what the current date is, it returns today's date (it's okay if the UI shows it formatted differently, but the tool output should be the correct format).
 - All the changes are committed and pushed to the Git repository.

+### Tips

+- The ADK web UI lets you inspect every step, you can hover over the steps and see the details.

 ### Learning Resources